BiswarupM/BiswarupM.github.io/_pages/about.md

 </p>

 <p align="justify">
-  I am currently working on topics related to power systems, electric vehicles, modeling and simulation of cyber-physical systems, and scheduling and planning for power grids.
+  I am currently working on power systems, electric vehicles, modeling and simulation of cyber-physical systems, as well as scheduling and planning for power grids.
 Feel free to reach out by email if you're interested in collaborating.
 </p>

 *I use this platform to share my research activities.
 This website is still under development, soon it will be updated.*